The Sutton Trust

 We collaborate with the Sutton Trust, a charity which champions social mobility through programmes, research and policy influence.
 Our members volunteer with the Trust to provide A Level students from less advantaged backgrounds with work experience via the ‘Pathways to Law’ Programme.

-In May 2022 and May 2023, we ran in house work experience programmes for 6 students providing advocacy, negotiation and mediation exercises, a visit to the Old Bailey and a CV workshop.
+Every May half term since 2022, we have run in house work experience programmes for 6 students providing advocacy, negotiation and mediation exercises, a visit to the Old Bailey and a CV workshop.
 These programmes are designed to give a real flavour of life at the self-employed Bar to Sixth Form students who are considering a career in law, and are facilitated by barristers using real life examples from practice for case studies, advocacy exercises and mock trials.

 Lydia Stephens formed part of a panel at a different Pathways to Law event in January 2024 where she spoke to over 70 aspiring pupils about her entry into the legal profession, advice on standing out in applications, how to utilise work experience to their advantage and various challenges and high points in her career so far!